 Division of Molecular Toxicology

 The successful candidate will work at the Division of Molecular Toxicology at the Institute of Environmental Medicine, Karolinska Institutet, in an international environment.
-The post doc will focus on the characterization of novel nanocarriers for drug delivery in PDAC and, in collaboration with other laboratories, in relevant animal models.
+The post doc will focus on characterization of the mechanisms of cell clearance using in vitro model systems and, in collaboration with other laboratories, the nematode model.

-We are looking for highly motivated candidates with a PhD degree in cell- or molecular biology, immunology, tumor biology, or equivalent field.
-Experience with the following techniques is needed: cell culture work including tumor spheroids, confocal microscopy, flow cytometry, and standard cell- and molecular biology techniques.
-Experience of techniques for the physicochemical characterization of nanomaterials, as well as prior experience of animal experiments is considered advantageous.
+We are looking for highly motivated candidates with a PhD degree in cell- or molecular biology, immunology, toxicology, or equivalent field.
+Experience with the following techniques is needed: maintenance of primary cell cultures and cell lines, confocal microscopy, flow cytometry, and standard cell- and molecular biology techniques including RT-PCR, siRNA transfection, etc. Excellent communication skills and the ability to interact with other members of the laboratory and with our collaborators, are essential.
 Previous post doc experience and a strong publication record are preferred.
-Excellent communication skills and interpersonal skills are essential, as well as a collaborative mindset.
+The successful candidate may also be tasked with the supervision of master students.

 The application must contain the following documents in English:

 - Curriculum vitae, including date of PhD defense, previous academic position(s), current position, and a list of laboratory skills, as well as a description of other, relevant academic distinctions, and teaching experience (max.
 5 pages).